govau/notify-client-java/DOCUMENTATION.md

 NotifyClient client = new NotifyClient(apiKey);
 ```

-To get an API key, [sign in to GOV.AU Notify](https://notify.gov.au/) and go to the __API integration__ page.
+To get an API key, [sign in to Notify.gov.au](https://notify.gov.au/) and go to the __API integration__ page.
 You can find more information in the [API keys](#api-keys) section of the documentation.

 # Send a message

-You can use GOV.AU Notify to send text messages or emails.
+You can use Notify.gov.au to send text messages or emails.

 ## Send a text message